funkhouserw/tidbits/index_variables.md

 text2
 # > Uncaught ReferenceError: text2 is not defined(..)
 ```
-But uhh, notice anything else? `i` is instantiated outside of the block!
+But uhh, notice anything else? `i` is instantiated outside of the block.
 In
 fact, as I wrote it, this will be global in scope.

 To have both of these exist only for the execution of the loop block, we can